The self serving bias is a tendency of human beings to take all the credit for success and blame external factors for failures.

 Try observing how fans of opposite teams look at an event from two opposing perspectives.
 Let’s say, the referee calls a harsh foul during a tense moment of the game.
 The fans of one team curse the referee while the other considers such tough decisions as a part of the game.

-Interestingly, if the referee calls a similar foul on the other team, the reactions turn precisely the opposite.
+Interestingly, if the referee calls a similar foul on the other team, the reaction is precisely the opposite.
 Such behavior is exhibited not only by the fans but also the players themselves.

 Blaming the loss on the referee is a common way of exhibiting the self serving bias.